mahdaneh/Merged_Dataset_YOLOs_Offline/readme.md

 This repo is a [forked version](https://github.com/ultralytics/yolov3) and aim to implement the method proposed in [Omnia faster r-cnn](https://arxiv.org/abs/1812.02611).
-This method is a baseline for generating pseudo-label instances in a merged dataset, which contains many missing-label instances.
+This paper introduce a offline method for generating pseudo-label instances in a merged dataset, which contains many missing-label instances.
 To read briefly about that, please read my [blog post](https://mahdaneh.github.io/Blogs/Object_Detector.html).

  Here, instead of faster r-CNN, we used YOLO v3.
 First, two disjoint datasets are created, using VOC family of datasets, as follows (see `utils/custom_datasets.py`, to load the datasets properly):